For more information, please call the Organization of Active Adults (OAA) Information Line at 860-512-2840.

 - The UPDATE, a monthly newsletter providing information on activities, events, credit-free courses and news of interest to active adults is available online and in print.

-- A Tuition Rebate Program for credit-free courses costing more than $10, offering a 20% reimbursement of the fees paid up to a total of $50 per membership year.
+- A Tuition Rebate Program for credit-free courses costing more than $10, offering a 20 percent reimbursement of the fees paid up to a total of $50 per membership year.
 The MCC credit-free program offers a wide variety of low-cost courses and lectures of interest to the older adult, but all ages are welcome to participate.
 There are no tests or grades, and courses are designed to be friendly, fun and informative.
 OAA does not offer credit-course rebates, but persons 62 or older may be eligible to have tuition fees waived.
 See the current MCC Catalogs page for details.

 - Members may also utilize the college library for books, movies, music and other resources.
 In addition, members are encouraged to participate in college activities, lectures and performances.